Changissnz/selfinterest/README.md

 all the while retaining a difference by use of barriers of sorts, "foe", "phoi" as possibly foil, and "symma" as possibly simulate and/or symmetry, in other words, mocking, imitating, in the image for, and be a rightful balance with.
 The terms are Ancient Roman-centric.
-However, their significance can be reconfigured in terms not of nationalist or imperialist affiliation.
+However, their significance can be reconfigured to terms not of nationalist or imperialist affiliation.
+Alliances.
+The forms of what they meant back then during Ancient Rome and what they mean in the context of the earlier half of the 21st century are surely different.
+This happens to be so due in great part to long-range communications technology.